G-Research/fasttrackml/docs/developer.md

 FastTrackML introduces database changes via migration packages, which can be found at `pkg/database/migrations`.
-Each migration is given a unique package name so that we can retain a snapshot of the `database/models.go` file that was accurate at the time of the migration.
+Each migration is given a unique package name so that we can retain a snapshot of the `database/model.go` file that was accurate at the time of the migration.
 The package names are expected to be sequential in order of application.

-Some make targets have been set up to make this a little less cumbersome:
+Make targets have been set up to make this a little less cumbersome:
 ```bash
 make new-migration
 ```
 This target will create a new migration package and setup the two files you need (`model.go` and `migrate.go`).
-You will need to fill in the actual migration logic in the `Migrate` function of the new migrate.go file.
-Everything else is handled by the make target.
+You will need to fill in the actual migration logic in the `Migrate` function of the new migrate.go file -- everything else is handled by the make target.
 It's assumed that `database/model.go` and `<your new migration>/model.go` will be identical (for the time being) and include the database schema changes you want to see.